ChrisDue/angular-coffeemaker/README.md

-# Angular Coffeemaker
+# Smart Coffeemaker made in Angular

-System under Test for my Bachelor Thesis.
-All important info is listed below.
+System under Test for the  Bachelor Thesis of Christopher Dührkop (Matrikelnummer 2390000).
+All important info to get this app started is listed below.

 <br/>